Guildford Cathedral

 The Cathedral Church of the Holy Spirit, Guildford, commonly known as Guildford Cathedral, is the Anglican cathedral in Guildford, Surrey, England.
-Earl Onslow donated the first 6 acre of land on which the cathedral stands, with Viscount Bennett, a former Prime Minister of Canada, purchasing the remaining land and donating it to the cathedral in 1947.
+Richard Onslow, 5th Earl of Onslow donated the first 6 acre of land on which the cathedral stands, with Viscount Bennett, a former Prime Minister of Canada, purchasing the remaining land and donating it to the cathedral in 1947.
 Designed by Edward Maufe and built between 1936 and 1961, it is the seat of the Bishop of Guildford.
 The cathedral was listed as Grade II* by Historic England in 1981.
-It was the last Church of England cathedral to be consecrated on a new site, and one of only three to be built in the 20th-century, the others being Liverpool and Coventry Cathedral.
+It was the last Church of England cathedral to be consecrated on a new site, and one of only three to be built in the 20th century, the others being Liverpool and Coventry Cathedral.